1kohei1/sd-scheduler/memo.md

 - [ ] Add validation to the overview date
 - [ ] Use higher order component for Date, Locations, and Faculties component (Low priority)
 - [ ] Explore what is the best word for registered/available faculties
-- [ ] Update Date component to handle date object
+- [ ] Update Date.tsx to handle date object

+TODO:

+- [ ] Change Semester.tsx to store semester's presentation date in Date Object